 Visit the magnificent temple carved into the mountain!

 Enjoy the views, the greenery and the fresh air!
 A perfect weekend getaway!

-How long do you need in Wuyishan?
+How long do you need when visiting Wuyishan?

 You can buy a one, two or three-day pass to enter the scenic area.
 2 or 3 days is fine, but 3 is definitely worth it!
 There is so much to explore.
 Passes cost:

 One Day: 140 RMB in the high season (Mar-Nov), 120 RMB in the low season (Dec-Feb)

 Bamboo rafting is extra and costs 130 RMB.

 There is not much to do in the town itself, apart from the magnificent and not to be missed Impressions of Da Hong Pao Show.
 The evening,

 To plan a more detailed itinerary, check out this Travel China Guide on visiting Wuyishan Scenic Area.